-Environmental claims, the failure to obtain environmental permits (or withdrawal of such permits) or the failure to comply with present or future legislation or regulations could subject Royal Schiphol Group to liabilities in the future, including the assessment of damages, liability to pay penalties, costs associated with the clean-up of hazardous substances, and orders to cease or modify certain construction projects or operations.
-In addition, in the case of breaches of regulation relating to third party risk, malodour and air quality, possible sanctions include temporary closure of runways or the whole airport.
+Environmental claims, the failure to obtain environmental permits (or withdrawal of such permits) or the failure to comply with present or future legislation or regulations could subject Royal Schiphol Group to liabilities in the future, including the assessment of damages, liability to pay penalties, costs associated with the clean-up of hazardous substances, and orders to cease or restrict operations or cease or modify certain construction projects.
+In addition, in the case of breaches of regulations relating to third party risk, malodour and air quality, possible sanctions include temporary closure of runways or the whole airport could be applied.
 These liabilities and sanctions could have a material adverse effect on Royal Schiphol Group's business, results of operations, prospectus and financial condition.

-Furthermore, these regulations, in particular those relating to noise, limit Royal Schiphol Group's flexibility in operating its business.
+Furthermore, these regulations, in particular those relating to noise and nitrogen deposition, limit Royal Schiphol Group's flexibility in operating its business.
 Royal Schiphol Group's freedom to operate its business is therefore subject to a number of factors beyond its control, and dependent on the level of societal and political support towards the aviation industry.
 Changes in, or adverse applications of, such regulations or lack of support could have a material adverse effect on Royal Schiphol Group's business, results of operations, prospects and financial condition.

-Royal Schiphol Group is subject to regulation of airport charges at Amsterdam Airport Schiphol which are subject to change, which may impact Royal Schiphol Group's business and results
+Royal Schiphol Group is subject to regulation regarding the setting of airport charges at Amsterdam Airport Schiphol which are subject to change, which may impact Royal Schiphol Group's business and results

-The activities of Amsterdam Airport Schiphol are subject to charges and/or contributions pursuant to regulation on the basis of the Aviation Act (Wet luchtvaart).
-The regulations include a "hybrid dual till" model in which "aviation" activities, which are regulated, are separated from "non-aviation" activities, which are not regulated.
-Under the Aviation Act, the return on "aviation" activities is capped on the basis of an allocation system that takes into account assets, costs and revenues of the airport to the extent they are related to "aviation" activities, and Amsterdam Airport Schiphol's weighted average cost of capital ("WACC") for "aviation" activities, the parameters for which have been set in the regulatory framework.
-Security charges are dealt with as a separate box within the "aviation" activities.
+The 'aviation' activities of Amsterdam Airport Schiphol are subject to regulation based on the Aviation Act (Wet luchtvaart).
+The regulations include a 'hybrid dual till' model in which 'aviation' activities are regulated and 'non-aviation' activities, which are not.
+Under the Aviation Act, the return on 'aviation' activities is capped at the absolute level of costs related to these activities following an allocation system taking into account assets, costs and revenues of the airport to the extent they are related to 'aviation' activities, and Amsterdam Airport Schiphol's weighted average cost of capital ("WACC") for 'aviation' activities, the parameters for which have been set in the regulatory framework and allocation system.
+Security charges are required to be set based on the costs related only to aviation security activities, separated from other regulated 'aviation' activities.

-Pursuant to an amendment to the Aviation Act, a new regulatory framework came into force on July 1, 2017.
-This framework impacts the calculation of the airport charges at Amsterdam Airport Schiphol from 2019 onwards.
+Pursuant to an amendment to the Aviation Act, a regulatory framework came into force on 1 July 2017.
+This framework affects the calculation and setting of airport charges at Amsterdam Airport Schiphol from 2019 onwards.

-Charges are set for 3 years, the first 3 year period is set for 2019-2021 and includes a mandatory non-aviation contribution which is set by the shareholders of Royal Schiphol Group.
+Charges are set for 3 years and include a mandatory non-aviation contribution which is set by the shareholders of Royal Schiphol Group.
 The underlying principle for the mandatory non-aviation contribution is that Royal Schiphol Group should be able to achieve a benchmark return over the three-year period, should remain capable of independently funding its own operations at acceptable credit conditions and must retain at least a single A credit rating.
 In determining the mandatory contribution, aspects such as Amsterdam Airport Schiphol's competitive position and current market conditions are taken into account by the shareholders.
-Another amendment introduced by the new Aviation Act is an efficiency incentive for major investment projects.
-In the event of budget overruns during the implementation of a major investment project, additional costs incurred during the rate period concerned will be borne by Royal Schiphol Group; if the costs of implementation prove to be lower, the resulting cost advantage will be equally distributed between the airlines and Royal Schiphol Group.
-The current allocation system that describes the allocation of assets was approved by the 'Autoriteit Consument en Markt' - the Dutch Authority for Consumers and Markets ("ACM").
-In 2022, when charges are set for the next 3 year period, airport charges could increase leading to a less attractive competitive position of Amsterdam Airport Schiphol.
-This may in turn have a negative impact on the results of operations of the Royal Schiphol Group.
+On a yearly basis, charges are adjusted as a result of settlement from a former year.